The 12-Piece Travel Wardrobe Capsule

 - They rise to the level of Smart Casual.

-The 12-Piece Wardrobe above is built on a neutral palette of black, navy and grey.
-I’ve added some blue tops as color accents (though this could be any other color you like), as well as a dark olive jacket.
+The 12-Piece Wardrobe above is built on a neutral palette of navy and grey.
 I always recommend a core of neutral pieces as they’re easy to combine multiple ways, and adapt to varying levels of formality.
-You may prefer a different palette (brown instead of black, for example).
+I chose navy because it’s easy to combine with other colors, and there’s a shade of navy that will work for any palette.
+You may prefer to start with a different neutral base (black, beige, taupe or brown).
 And yes, you can always add more color!

 In general, I find that Smart Casual is as dressed up as I need to be when we travel.
 But if you have a special event on your itinerary (a cocktail party, wedding, formal nights on a cruise), you’ll need to add items as appropriate.